vanzonr/catsub/README.md

      if values for both are specified on the catsub command, but it is the longer %HELLOWORLD that gets used.

+   - Unresolved variables that occur in the template but are not mentioned in the variable list, remain in the result.
+To replace them with empty strings, you must explicitly add empty value for them, e.g. "catsub %HELLO ''".

    - Percentage signs in the template can escape substitution by prepeding them with a slash, i.e., '\%'.
 Every '\%' in the template will be replaced by '%' unless the -e or --escape